"Born Again" ― What Did Jesus Mean?

 and all the Jews had to be born again in the same way or manner that

-they, as God's people, had already been born on a previous occasion.
+they, as God's people, had already been born previously.

 Jesus and Nicodemus belonged